Samsung Galaxy Note 9

-The Samsung Galaxy Note 9 (stylized as Samsung Galaxy Note9) is an Android-based phablet designed, developed, produced and marketed by Samsung Electronics as part of the Samsung Galaxy Note series.
-It was unveiled on 9 August 2018, as the successor to the Samsung Galaxy Note 8.
-It is available in six colours (Ocean Blue, Midnight Black, Lavender Purple, Metallic Copper, Cloud Silver, and Alpine White).
+The Samsung Galaxy Note 9 (stylized as Samsung Galaxy Note9) is an Android phablet smartphone developed, produced and marketed by Samsung Electronics as part of the Samsung Galaxy Note series.
+It was unveiled on 9 August 2018 at a Galaxy Unpacked event, as the successor to the Galaxy Note 8.
+It is available in six colors (Ocean Blue, Midnight Black, Lavender Purple, Metallic Copper, Cloud Silver, and Alpine White).
+It was succeeded by the Galaxy Note 10 on 8 August 2019.

+Furthermore, it is the last Galaxy Note series phone to include a 3.5 mm headphone jack (except the Note 10 Lite).

 History

 Many Galaxy Note 9 features were leaked before the official launch, including its S-Pen.
-On 27 June 2018, Samsung sent out invites for the next "Unpacked" event, showing a gold S Pen image.
+On 27 June 2018, Samsung sent out invites for the next Galaxy Unpacked event, showing a gold S Pen image.
 According to that teaser, it was announced on 9 August 2018.

-On 15 July 2018, a picture was posted showing Samsung co-CEO Koh Dong-Jin holding a Galaxy Note 9.
+On 15 July 2018, a picture was posted showing Samsung Electronics co-CEO Koh Dong-Jin holding a Galaxy Note 9.

 On 2 August 2018, a picture of the box with the Note 9 was posted from Russia.